perladvent/perldotcom/content/article/saying-goodbye-to-search-cpan-org.md

 ### What's the difference between search.cpan.org and metacpan.org?

 [search.cpan.org](http://search.cpan.org) was the original CPAN module search.
 MetaCPAN followed many years later.
-Unlike, [search.cpan.org](http://search.cpan.org), the MetaCPAN site is publicly available at [GitHub](https://github.com/metacpan).
+Unlike [search.cpan.org](http://search.cpan.org), the MetaCPAN site is publicly available at [GitHub](https://github.com/metacpan).
 Contributions to the site are welcome and encouraged.
 It's very easy to get up and running.
 If you want